We hold the major correspondence series of the Surveyor General's Office (GRG 35/2).

 The Surveyor-General's Office was part of the Lands Department, and reported to the Commissioner for Crown Lands and Immigration.

 Most of the correspondence relates to the survey of land for settlement and mining.

 Given the age of these records, most are available for general public access.

-Surveyor General's Office correspondence 1838 - 1864
+Surveyor General's Office Correspondence 1838 - 1864

-These special lists are arranged chronologically.
+These indexes are arranged chronologically.